Interview with Ray Van Winkle, a wedding officiant in Seattle

 Which portion of the process keeps you busy the most?

 The part that keeps me the busiest is the initial consultation.
 We get to know each other, go over the logistics of the ceremony, find out what the couple is looking for in their ceremony.
 Then, we introduce the couple to our very extensive ceremony book.
 On the wedding day itself, I arrive about 30 minutes before it's due to start.
 Run cues with the DJ, talk with the photographer/videographer and fill out the paperwork in advance.
 After the ceremony, we sign documents.

 If you could ask one thing of your clients to make your job easier, what would it be?

-First, don't leave the marriage license back in your hotel room!
+First, as a wedding officiant I can say, don't leave the marriage license back in your hotel room!
 Secondly, it's nice if you fill out your portions (name, address, SSN, etc.) before the Big Day.